 • Overcome Your Fear of Confrontation and Conflict

-- Mastering confrontation is difficult; hard time in expressing how we feel in a straightforward and frank manner.
+- Mastering confrontation is difficult, no doubt about it.
+We usually have a really hard time expressing how we feel in a straightforward and frank manner that resolves conflict.

 - Some tips on how to overcome the fear of confrontation and conflict.